PointCloudLibrary/pcl/doc/tutorials/content/index.rst

 .. toctree::

 The following links describe a set of basic PCL tutorials.
-Please note that their source codes may already be provided as part of the PCL tutorials.
+Please note that their source codes may already be provided as part of the PCL regular releases, so check there before you start copy & pasting the code.

+As always, we would be happy to hear your comments and receive your contributions on any tutorials.

 * I/O